The best self-defense tool is the one you’ve got in your hand when you need it. It should also be discrete and easily carried.

 I love that keychains are intuitive, readily accessible, and provide multiple methods of use.
 They should be a solid option for every serious devotee of self defense.

-But that doesn’t mean anything if you don’t practice with them, drill with them, and develop a solid foundation of use.
+But that doesn’t mean anything if you don’t practice, drill with them, and develop a solid use foundation.
 Read over the options and purchase a few to see what works for you.

 Your life might not depend on it, but then again, it might.